futoin/specs/draft/ftn18_if_eventstream.md

 Consumer responses with success only after events are reliably scheduled for internal processing.

 For efficent throughput, generator may send many event groups in parallel.
 It is consumer's responsibility to process events in proper order.
-Each request must have previous event ID hint for that purpose.
+Each request must have sequence ID hint for that purpose.

 ### 2.2.3. filtering

 In large systems, event consumers may need to process only a limited subset of all event types.
 It's not efficent to send all events to all consumers.
-Therefore, it should be possible to select required types of events at consumer registration time.
+Therefore, it should be possible to select required types of events at consumer poll or push request time.

 For security reasons, actual implementation may apply additional filter logic based on actual event data.